denisakp/sangsue/README.md

 # SANGSUE

-Sangsue is a Python-based web scraping and exploration tool designed to traverse websites, discover links, and gather essential information about web pages within a given domain.
+SangSue is a Python-based web scraping and exploration tool designed to traverse websites, discover links, and gather essential information about web pages within a given domain.
 This versatile tool empowers users to perform in-depth inspections of websites, map out the website structure, extract valuable data for analysis, and even perform Web Page Classification, categorizing pages based on their content.

 # Key Features
 - Web Crawling: Automatically explore a specified domain, starting from a given URL.